attasam/Convert-DNA-Sequence-into-RNA-Sequence/README.md

-# Convert-DNA-Sequnce-into-RNA-Sequces
+# Convert-DNA-Sequence-into-RNA-Sequence
-Convert DNA Sequnce into RNA Sequces
+Takes input a DNA Sequence file and Convert DNA Sequence into RNA Sequence